Rapptz/discord.py/docs/api.rst

         The US West region for VIP servers.
     .. attribute:: vip_amsterdam

         The Amsterdam region for VIP servers.

 .. class:: VerificationLevel

-    Specifies a :class:`Server`\'s verification level, which is the criteria in which a member must meet before being able to send messages to the server.
+    Specifies a :class:`Server`\'s verification level, which is the criteria which a member must meet before being able to send messages to the server.

     .. attribute:: none